 Getting the opposition is in fact a way to get your opponent in zugzwang.
 Another famous technique is triangulation in which you reach the same position, but with your opponent to move.

 In addition to this other kind of Zugzwang, there is another case of a reciprocal zugzwang or mutual zugzwang, an extreme type called trébuchet.
-A famous example of a reciprocal zugzwang, called trébuchet, is shown below in example one.
-The side that has to make a move loses the game.
+To learn more about, see the guide on the trébuchet.

 Examples of Zugzwang From Real Games